nay244/nay-zettel/Pluralsight_Excel.md

 ### Create a Maco Button
 ### Insert and Configure Form Controls

+## Notes
-**NOTE** These notes are a concise summary of the extensive functionalities of Excel 365 covered in the Pluralsight course, aimed at enhancing skills in data analysis and business intelligence.
+These notes are a concise summary of the extensive functionalities of Excel 365 covered in the Pluralsight course, aimed at enhancing skills in data analysis and business intelligence.